microsoft/winget-cli/doc/specs/#120,121,119-Update-Uninstall-List.md

 #### Mapping Ids To YAML files

 Once the local files are enumerated, they must be mapped to the supported files in Community repository.
-To do this will will rely on the `SystemReference.` `SystemReference` is a new YAML entry that will include the `ProductCode` and `PackageFamilyName` as appropriate.
+To do this will will rely on the uninstall string used by the installer formats.For example:  `ProductCode` and `PackageFamilyName` as appropriate.

-The `SystemReference` will support 4 known types:

 * [ProductCode](https://docs.microsoft.com/windows/win32/msi/product-codes)
 * [PackageFamilyName](https://docs.microsoft.com/mem/configmgr/protect/deploy-use/find-a-pfn-for-per-app-vpn)